tinymce/tinymce-docs/enterprise/server.md

 - [Deploying applications with Jetty](https://wiki.eclipse.org/Jetty/Howto/Deploy_Web_Applications)

 ### Step 3.
-Create a configuration file and configure the allowed origins service
+Create a configuration file

 > **Note:** It is recommended that you use a plain text editor (eg: gedit, vim, emacs, notepad etc) when creating or editing the application.conf file.
 Do not use editors like Evernote as there is a good chance of smart quotes being used where plain quotes should be used and this will cause the services to fail.

 Services require a configuration file named `application.conf` to be referenced by the application server.

-This configuration file will require you to enter two pieces of information:
+This configuration file will require you to enter the following  information:

 - `origins` - which domains are allowed to communicate with the server-side editor features.
-- `url` - the location of the allowed-origins checking service itself.

 #### allowed-origins

-This element configures the allowed-origins service which allows all server-side components to communicate with specified domains.
+This element configures the server-side components to communicate with specified, trusted  domains.

 The `origins` attribute must list all the domains that instances of the editor will be hosted on.
 Only requests from the listed origins will be processed by the server-side components.
 Requests from any other domains will be rejected.
 An array of strings representing the domains allowed to communicate with the services.

 > Note: Be sure to include the protocol (https or http) and any required port number (eg:8080) in the string.

-The `url` attribute defines the location of the allowed-origins service.
-This string is a concatenation of two values:

-- String 1: The URL location of the allowed-origins service
-- String 2: The API to access in the service (/cors).

 Example: